 - Any local event determined initially by the investigator to be unexpected, serious, and has implications for the conduct of the study.
 (In reg-speak, this is called a UPIRSO).
 UPIRSOs don't happen very often in Social, Behavioral, and Educational (SBE) research and you'll know it when you see it.

-- Any local event determined initially by the investigator to meet criteria for non-compliance that is either serious or continuing.
+- Any local event determined initially by the investigator to meet criteria for non-compliance.

 Non-compliance means failure to comply with any of the regulations and policies described in this document and failure to follow the determinations of the IRB.